codegouvfr/react-dsfr/css-in-js.md

 ### spacing

-For ensuring the spacing between elements is consistent through out the website.
+For ensuring the spacing between elements is consistent throughout the website.

 {% hint style="info" %}
 This tool is build using [this file](https://unpkg.com/browse/@codegouvfr/react-dsfr/src/fr/generatedFromCss/spacing.ts) that is automatically generated from [dsfr.css](https://unpkg.com/browse/@gouvfr/dsfr/dist/dsfr/dsfr.css)